mbirkby/copilot/README.md

 opencv manager from google play onto your device.
 Alternatively there are apk files in the opencv that can be installed directly onto your device.

-notes:
+# Notes:

-The local.properties containing sdk is not in github.
-It contains location of your own sdk for android studio and is created automatically.
+The local.properties file is not in github.
+It contains the location of your own sdk for android studio and is created automatically.
 However it needs to be moved to the root directory (under copilot) for it to work.